nonlin-lin-chaos-order-etc-etal/GPLV3_FINANCES_HYDRA_CORE_NOW_SH_GATSBY/README.md

 # Gatsby Example

-This directory is a brief example of a [Gatsby](https://www.gatsbyjs.org/) app with [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) that can be deployed with Vercel and zero configuration.
+This directory is a custom GPLv3 modification of a brief example of a [Gatsby](https://www.gatsbyjs.org/) app with [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) that can be deployed with Vercel and zero configuration.

 ## Deploy Your Own